21 Things to Do in Juneau, Alaska (By a Local)

 The Last Chance Mining Museum in Last Chance Basin is housed in one of the few remaining historic buildings of the Alaska Juneau Gold Mining company.
 Here you’ll learn about the history of hard rock mining in Juneau and see some of the old tools.
 This museum is farther from downtown and requires the ability to hike uphill, but if you can make it, you should also check out the old mining train cars behind the building.

 Juneau’s namesake, Joe Juneau, found gold while panning in Last Chance Basin in what is now called Gold Creek.

-One of the more unusual activities available today is a tour that will take you to this historic spot and teach you to pan for gold like a prospector.
+One of the more unusual activities in Juneau is a tour that will take you to this historic spot and teach you to pan for gold like a prospector.
 You may not be finding large nuggets any more, but you’ll still find tiny flecks of gold.
-Your tour guide will dress like a gruff old minor, suspenders and all, so you can get the full experience.
+Your tour guide will dress like a gruff old minor, suspenders and all, so you can get the full experience on this unique adventure.

 Juneau’s Downtown shopping district has kept many of the facades that make you feel like you’re walking into an 1898 Gold Rush mining town.
 Today, however, you’ll find souvenir shops and eateries that cater to the summer cruise ship tourists.

 When strolling the downtown, you’ll want to keep an eye out for shops with signs in their windows alerting you to local owners and local merchandise.
 Rather than shelves stocked with gold rush supplies, however, today the shops carry Alaskan books, art, Native crafts, jewelry, and other souvenirs.

 While the Red Dog is the closest and only replica of a gold rush era saloon that exists today, there are several other bars, new brewing and distillery tasting rooms, and an up and coming food scene.
 If you’re looking for a quick bite so you can keep exploring, Juneau’s food cart row is the place to go.